- How do we live in relation to each other?

 Students participate in interactive activities that engage them in constructive and positive action working in diverse social and cultural environments.
 These activities will enhance their education at BSGE and enrich their lives socially, politically and culturally.
 Students engage in developmentally appropriate activities over 7th, 8th, 9th and 10th grades.

-The Baccalaureate School for Global Education requires students in the Middle Years program to complete 100 hours of Community and Service.
-Students who later enter the diploma program are expected to fulfill 150 hours of Creativity, Action and Service during their junior and senior years.
+The Baccalaureate School for Global Education requires students in middle school to complete 100 hours of Community and Service.
+Students who later enter the diploma program are expected to fulfill 150 hours of Creativity, Activty and Service during their junior and senior years.
 In order to receive credit, all activities and volunteer service must be approved by Peter Wilson.

-Central Elements of Community and Service in the Middle Years Program
+Central Elements of Community and Service in Middle School

 - Involvement and Service